 If the storage purpose is not applicable, or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data are routinely blocked or erased in accordance with legal requirements.

 The data controller shall collect and process the personal data of applicants for the purpose of the processing of the application procedure.
 The processing may also be carried out electronically.
-This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the website to the controller.
+This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the website (or the candidate portal) to the controller.
+As part of the application process, the interviews required to establish an employment relationship may also take place virtually.
+For this purpose, the controller regularly uses the Microsoft application TEAMS.
+Information on data processing when using Microsoft Teams can be found here: https://docs.microsoft.com/de-de/microsoftteams/teams-privacy.
 If the data controller concludes an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
 If no employment contract is concluded with the applicant by the controller, the application documents shall be automatically erased three months after notification of the refusal decision, unless there is separate consent on the part of the applicant for longer-term storage of the data, or provided that no other legitimate interests of the controller are opposed to the erasure.

 a) Right of confirmation